angusroberts/robot-antenna/README.md

 3. Add another jumper wire the other end of the resistor.

-4. Make another jumper wire and slot one end onto the short leg of the LED, and the other end onto the paper clip (unfolded).
+4. Add another jumper wire the short leg of the LED.

 5. Find pin 1 and pin 6 on your Raspberry Pi using the diagram below: